Arizona Health Care Cost Containment System (AHCCCS) Application Information

 - Must have a Social Security number (if none, the child must apply for one)

-- Must be below the income limit (you may view the table of the monthly income limits by clicking here).
+- Must be below the income limit (you may use the online prescreen tool by clicking here).

 If the income of the child is above the limit of this health insurance, the child may still receive medical services through the KidsCare II program at low monthly payment of not more than $40 for a single child or not exceeding $60 regardless of the number of children in a household.